Things to do

 - Ride only on formed roads and trails designated for riding.
 Do not take shortcuts or form new tracks as this damages the environment and causes erosion.

 - Do not allow horses to enter or remain in or near natural watercourses.
-Only allow horses to cross natural watercourses at designated crossing points on the trail in order to protect watercourses.
+Only allow horses to cross natural watercourses at designated crossing points on the trail to protect watercourses.

 - Minimise damage to vegetation—do not allow horses to graze on any vegetation while in the park.